Arla Foods: A Leader in Dairy Innovation and Sustainability

 Market Adjustments and Criticisms

-In January 2025, Arla announced that milk prices for British farmer suppliers would remain unchanged, with the on-account price for conventional milk set at 48.27 pence per litre and 58.26 pence per litre for organic milk.
-Despite efforts to advance sustainability, Arla has faced criticism from climate activists concerning the realism of its sustainability claims, underscoring ongoing challenges in aligning corporate goals with public expectations.
-Nonetheless, Arla remains committed to the ambitious objectives outlined in the UK Food and Drink Pact.
+In January 2025, Arla announced no change in milk prices for British farmer suppliers, with conventional milk priced at 48.27 pence per litre and organic milk at 58.26 pence per litre.
+Despite its sustainability efforts, Arla faced criticism from climate activists questioning the realism of its goals, highlighting challenges in aligning corporate goals with public expectations.
+Arla remains committed to the objectives of the UK Food and Drink Pact.
+Arla has also been criticized by the GMB Union for not attending a crucial meeting regarding the proposed closure of its North Yorkshire plant, threatening 130 jobs.

 Related news